yourwebmaker/cqrs.nu-php/README.md

 - [ ] Use yield return new DrinksServed to record events?
 ##### Infra
 - [ ] Persistence using Doctrine
-- [ ] Installation and run guide using docker
 - [ ] Do not update write in case read fail.
 #UI
 - [ ] Add icons, better colors to buttons.